iobis/pyobis/CONTRIBUTING.md

 ## Additional Suggestions
 + **Code Style**
   + We strongly encourage you to follow the code style of the existing codebase.
 You can follow the [PEP8](https://pep8.org/) style for writing new patches of code.
+  + Use pre-commit hooks to automatically format your code before committing.
 + **Writing a good commit message**
   + Writing a good commit message always helps in making code reviews faster and a lot easier for the reviewers to get hold of the changes.
++ **Testing**
+  + Always run the test suite before submitting changes to ensure everything works as expected.
 + **More Questions?**
   + If you have still got any questions that this document couldn't answer then you are free to create a new issue.